Spirent/py-stcrestclient/README.md

-# Python STC ReST API Client Library: stcrestclient
+# Python STC ReST API Client: stcrestclient

 The stcrestclient package provides the stchttp.py ReST API wrapper module.
 This allows simple function calls, nearly identical to those provided by StcPython.py, to be used to access TestCenter server sessions via the STC ReST API.